cascremers/scyther/README.md

 If you are using Ubuntu, installing these may be as simple as running

-`sudo apt-get install cmake build-essential flex bison gcc-multilib python-minimal`
+`sudo apt-get install cmake build-essential flex bison gcc-multilib python3-minimal`

 In case you also want to be able to compile Windows binaries from Linux, you also need: